HamedOracle/portfolio-template-/README.md

-# 🎨 Alex Rivera - Graphic Designer Portfolio
+# 🎨 hamed amiri doost - Graphic Designer Portfolio

 A sleek, professional, and artistic portfolio website for a graphic designer.
 This project showcases a modern design system with smooth animations, responsive layouts, and interactive elements.